-If you have been around here long enough you know then that we’re (okay, I’m) pretty fascinated with the icons of the American home.
-See my articles on American Standard, on John Deere, on Bob Vila and on….
-And when I received a release on this last week, I knew instantly that I had to give it a few lines.
+We’re (okay, I’m) pretty fascinated with the icons of the American home.
+See my articles on American Standard, on John Deere, on Bob Vila and on.
+And when I received this release, I knew instantly that I had to give it a few lines.

 The newest iteration marks a sorta evolution of the role.
 In this latest run, the character acts as the appliances themselves.
-While the iconic blue suit and hat remain, he drops the “Repair” part of his moniker, and in true superhero form becomes only …
+While the iconic blue suit and hat remain, he drops the “Repair” part of his moniker.
+In true superhero form, he becomes only “Maytag Man.”

 Maytag Man – From lonely repairman to dependable machine.